Karax2525/Fanfiction.netNavigation/README.md

 This an an unpacked web extension for use on fanfiction.net.
-This was created with and for OperaGX but it may but is not garunteed to work on other browsers as well.
+This was created with and for OperaGX but it may, but is not garunteed, to work on other browsers as well.

 INSTALLATION:
 Extract the .rar file to your desktop (or where ever you want this extension to live on your computer) with whatever compression program your using most of them are interchangable download and use winrar if you have any issues as its free.